 Spartanburg is a revolutionary place.
 Really.
 The Upstate town is steeped and surrounded by fascinating Revolutionary War history.
 But there's so much more to learn and explore in this amazing town.

-Check out some things you might have not known about Spartanburg.
+Here are some things you might not know about Spartanburg: